timhannifan/symptom-tree/README.md

 dataset (y_train), the x testing dataset (x_test), the y testing dataset (y_test), predicted diagnoses (y_hat), and a lookup attribute.

-Step 3) Once the model is built, run the following method to construct a user form, which represents the exact demographic and symptom text that can be passed into the predict_user_diagnosis method given the training data:
+Step 2) Once the model is built, run the following method to construct a user form, which represents the exact demographic and symptom text that can be passed into the predict_user_diagnosis method given the training data:

 In [101]: tree.get_user_form()

-Step 4) To obtain a prediction for a given set of demographic characteristics and symptoms, run the following, entering a list of symptoms and/or demographic characteristics matching the options from the user_form EXACTLY:
+Step 3) To obtain a prediction for a given set of demographic characteristics and symptoms, run the following, entering a list of symptoms and/or demographic characteristics matching the options from the user_form EXACTLY:

 In [102]: symptoms = [‘example_age’, ‘example_symptom’, ‘example_symptom’]
 In [103]: tree.predict_user_diagnosis(symptoms)

-Note: this step will only work if the symptoms/demographics are spelled exactly as they appear in the user_form, including any prefixes (ie. ‘KE_arm pain’)
+NOTE: this step will only work if the symptoms/demographics are spelled exactly as they appear in the user_form, including any prefixes (ie. ‘KE_arm pain’)

+NOTE: already completed to prepare JSON for use
+To create JSON file with ICD-codes and their corresponding diagnoses, create a cleaned dataframe by calling read_and_process_data() in process.py, passing in the csv filename.
+Then call make_dictionary() in icd.py, passing in the cleaned dataframe.
+This will as write the dictionary to a JSON file.

 # Data Sources:
 The National Ambulatory Medical Care Survey (NAMCS) is a national survey